 The end of October saw the release of ‘The heist no one is talking about’, a harrowing and hard hitting short film from Oxfam that calls on companies to stop tax dodging.
 The film reimagines the effects that tax avoiders have on poor countries’ vital services with a heist of nightmares in a modern hospital.

-This high quality and disturbing bit of film could easily be mistaken for a scene in a blockbuster thriller, showing the importance of doing something different, something that gets noticed, to ensure a campaign makes an impact.
+This quality and disturbing bit of film could easily be mistaken for a scene in a blockbuster thriller, showing the importance of doing something different, something that gets noticed, to ensure a campaign makes an impact.
 We love the fact that Oxfam is taking on big businesses with big ideas and hope it does the trick, making people take note.

 Next up is Macmillan, which hit the nail on the head with its simple yet effective story about hiring its first digital nurse to combat misinformation about cancer diagnosis online.
 The story does a great job of capitalising on the endless reams of chat we see around ‘fake news’, offering a solution to the fact that many patients are turning to unverified sites for advice.